 Some people will also add a couple of drops of bleach into the water and think that this way they will make their water last longer in milk jugs.
 The main problem with storing water in milk jugs is with the milk jugs themselves and not with the actual water.
 If you want to know for how long you can store water bottles then check out my recent article How long can you store bottled water? ( In your Home, Garage or Car ).

-Milk jugs are biodegradable
+Milk jugs are biodegradable and not ideal to store water

 Biodegradable simply means that over time they will degrade, although they will not disappear one day from your storage but small holes will appear on the milk jugs.
 Depending on how the actual milk jug is manufactured they do have a set amount of time before they start to biodegrade.
 Most milk jugs will start to degrade in a couple of months, although they could easily start leaking before the deadline.

-Milk jugs will leak
+Milk jugs will leak water after a while

 Milk jugs are not made to hold milk or other liquids forever, eventually, they will start to leak, this is the case both form milk jugs and plastic water bottles as well.
 The main difference between milk jugs and water bottles is their resistance to pH, the pH is used to measure how acidic water and other liquids are.
 Water tends to have a higher pH level than milk, although not by much but this will lead to leaks.